My review of Museum Hotel Orbeliani, one of the most luxurious boutique hotels in Tbilisi.

 The lobby features motifs of palm leaf (a very posh symbol in old Georgia) and exotic bird feathers, tassels and tufts, gold and velveteen, parquet floors and brass fittings.
 Mirrored ceilings and walls render everything in duplicate for double the fun.

 A huge marble staircase forms the hotel’s backbone, unfolding onto contrasting upper-floor spaces that are light-filled and enriched with indoor plants and ceramics.

 The peacock mosaic that greets guests at the hotel reception references the painted murals found inside some of the city’s apartment entryways – another nod to old Tbilisi from a hotel that’s proud to flaunt its heritage.

-The story behind Museum Hotel Orbeliani
+The story behind Museum Hotel Tbilisi

 If you’re a lover of textiles and design like I am, you’ll think Museum Hotel is a little slice of heaven.
 It was love at first sight for me – but I gained a whole new appreciation for the Museum Hotel’s style once I learned a bit more about the building’s history.

 Playwrights, poets and diplomats, the Orbelianis were the epitome of Georgian sophistication.
+They left their royal mark on cities and towns all over Georgia.
 At the turn of the century, their little palace house was a known gathering place for aristocrats, foreign delegations and famous artists, who would have sat sipping tea on the balcony overlooking the stone quarry that once ran along the bank of the river just beyond their front door.